-According to the urban dictionary, “cat-fishing” is misrepresentation using a fake persona or false photos for unseemly purposes.
+According to the urban dictionary, “cat-fishing” is using a fake persona or false photos.
 Crown Castle’s recently submitted cell tower photo simulations led us to coin a new term, “Castle-fishing”.

 Photo Simulation Review